 The Independent Food Aid Network's strategy:

-IFAN’s vision is of a UK where everyone can eat good food and food aid is no longer necessary.
+IFAN’s vision is of a UK where everyone can eat good food and emergency food aid is no longer necessary.

 To fulfil this vision, IFAN has three main aims:

 - to connect members to each other to share best practice and ideas

 - to connect members, researchers, journalists and members of the public to provide a variety of learning opportunities, support current research, shape future research and strengthen advocacy efforts